 There are two methods to generate proper route url:

-• Named route helper
+Named route helper

-We can name a route and then use [ROUTE_NAME]_path or [ROUTE_NAME]_url to generate url.
-The name of a route can be specified by the as parameter.
-If we don't specify as, Rails will automatically name routes that don't contain dynamic segments (like :id): trim "/", and replace "/", "-" with "_".
-For example, the name of get 'posts/comments' is posts_comments.
-In addition, the name of root 'index#index' is root.
+, Rails will automatically name routes that don't contain dynamic segments (like :id): trim "/", and replace "/", "-" with "_".
+For example, the name ofget 'posts/comments'

-post_comment_path(post_id: 1, comment_id: 1, query: 'test') # /apps/vote/posts/1/comments/1?query=test
+.root_path # /app/ posts_comments_path # /app/posts/comments post_comment_path(1, 1) # /app/posts/1/comments/1 post_comment_path(1, 1, query: 'test') # /apps/vote/posts/1/comments/1?query=test post_comment_path(post_id: 1, comment_id: 1, query: 'test') # /apps/vote/posts/1/comments/1?query=test

-• url_for
+url_for

 This helper is available in both view and controller.
 You can pass it the symbol representation of a route name, or detailed options.

-url_for(controller: 'comments', action: 'show', post_id: 1, comment_id: 1, query: 'test') # /apps/vote/posts/1/comments/1?query=test
+url_for(:root) # /app/ url_for(:posts_comments) # /apps/vote/posts/comments url_for(controller: 'posts', action: 'index') # /apps/vote/posts url_for(controller: 'comments', action: 'show', post_id: 1, comment_id: 1) # /apps/vote/posts/1/comments/1 url_for(controller: 'comments', action: 'show', post_id: 1, comment_id: 1, query: 'test') # /apps/vote/posts/1/comments/1?query=test

 Configuration

 If you have written your code carefully, it's quite easy to make your application work under sub-uri.
 Usually both web server and application should be configured.
 As for web servers, I'll only show the nginx configuration in the following.
 Configuration for other servers may or may not be similar.
 There are two kinds of configuration: one general and the other Passenger specific.
-Suppose we want to deploy to the sub-uri /app.
+Suppose we want to deploy to the sub-uri /app

 General configuration